 While Rouxbe looks after 95 per cent of an employee’s training, the school’s live graded activities see Rouxbe students complete in-house activities for their employer’s assessment.
 “Employees have to do things like cook a piece of fish or chicken, or demonstrate knife skills and present them to their chef at work who grades them, based on preset criteria, such as presentation, doneness, and seasoning,” says Girard.

-Executive- and sous-chefs at Rouxbe partners, like the Waldorf Astoria New York and Marriott, also oversee training and instill corporate values and loyalty among the staff.
+Executive- and sous-chefs at Rouxbe partners, like the Waldorf Astoria New York and Marriott, also oversee training and instil corporate values and loyalty among the staff.
 This winning combination has helped achieve completion rates now among the highest level in the industry, says Girard.

 For Rouxbe, the effort has yielded “a multi-million dollar a year business that is doubling year over year,” he adds.

 With the company’s core business model now well proven, Girard and Thomas are looking to the next frontier—inexpensive and digitally accessible nutrition and cooking education for anyone on the planet who wants to take control of his or her health and wellbeing.